AGES 3 TO 18

-In the United States, the state and local governments are responsible for education.
-While there are different laws and initiatives, children in schools in the US generally follow the US curriculum.
+In the United States (US), state and local governments are responsible for education.
+While there are different laws and initiatives, American schools generally follow the US curriculum.
 This is a curriculum based on American Common Core State Standards for English Language, Arts, Math, History, Geography and Next Generation Science.

-School in the US helps prepare students for college and work, covering a range of subjects and assessments through different stages of learning.
-In this article, we will cover the US curriculum in more detail, looking at grades, standards and testing and any other useful information for parents considering a US education for their child.
+School in the US prepares students for college and work, covering a range of subjects and assessments through different stages of learning.
+On this page, we cover the US curriculum in more detail, looking at grades, standards and testing, as well as other useful information for parents considering a US education for their child.

-The K-12 system refers to kindergarten to 12th grade and covers the different stages of learning children move through when studying the US Curriculum.
+The K-12 system refers to kindergarten through to 12th grade, which covers the different stages of learning children move through when following the US curriculum.
 The system itself is broken down into three stages: elementary school, middle school and high school.
-Below are all the different grades in the US and their equivalent in England.
+Below are the different grades in the US and their equivalent in England.

 Grade in the US